NJIT-CS490-SP21/project2-cyp5/README.md

 helped me understand on how to use the state hook, effect hook and the rules of the hooks.

 * I was also having trouble where if a user just leaves the username blank and tries to login then it would go through.
-To solve this problem I created a new state called ` const [error, setError] = useState("")` to  catch if details are actually correct and passed the error message in setError to check if the input box is left empty or not.
+To solve this problem I created a new state called `const [error, setError] = useState("")` to  catch if details are actually correct and passed the error message in setError to check if the input box is left empty or not.

+* Another problem I had was while working on milestone 2.
+I was having issues when I was restarting the board.
+I was updating the board after a game using `const [board2,setBoard2] = useState(0);`
+The problem was after the game was over it kept updating the useState whith the old game moves and because of that I was having issues with my database scores.
+I solved this issue by using by adding global variables and functions.

+* In milestone 2, I also at first forgot to `git remote rm heroku` to get rid  of the existing remote repo from milestone 1.
+To fix this problem first I did `git remote rm heroku`, then I did `heroku create`.
+This steps gave me a new app and a new Database url for the app.
+Then I had to follow the above steps from `Use Python code to update our newly created database`.

 ## Known Problems
 * Firstly, a current know problem that I have in my app is when a user logs in with the username, then the username gets appended to the names list that